 Installing Libraries and Dependencies on Linux

-# (optional) install aptitude if not comfortable with pure apt-get
+# (Optional) Install aptitude if not comfortable with pure apt-get.

-To install this aptitude, follow these instructions:
+To install this aptitude, follow these steps:

 Step 1. sudo apt-get update

-Step 2. sudo apt-get install libxss1 libxmu
+Step 2. sudo apt-get install libxss1

 Step 3. sudo apt-get install aptitude

 Step 5. sudo aptitude install libxmu6

-Note for Ubuntu 12.10 "Quantal Quetzal" users :
+For Ubuntu 12.10 "Quantal Quetzal" Users

 To fix this, install the updated libjpeg and libpng versions in Ubuntu 12.10 by running:

 sudo apt-get install libjpeg62 libpng12-0

-For questions, comments or feedback regarding this topic, please send an email to firstname.lastname@example.org.
+For questions, comments, or feedback regarding this topic, please send an email to firstname.lastname@example.org.